UVA-DSI/2017-bootcamp-git-intro/CONTRIBUTING.md

 [GitHub issues](https://github.com/UVA-DSI/git-intro/issues) are the primary way for communicating about specific aspects of this project.

-In both contexts, you're welcome to drop in and ask questions, discuss bugs and such.
+You're welcome to ask questions, discuss bugs and such &mdash; before, during and after the class.

 We expect you to follow the conduct guidelines above.
 Language issues are often contentious and we'd like to keep discussion brief, civil and focused on what we're actually doing, not wandering off into too much imaginary stuff.